TNTKien/suicaodex/README.md

 bun install
 ```

-### AuthJS
+### Environment Variables

-This project uses [AuthJS](https://authjs.dev/) with Discord Provider for authentication, please follow the instructions on the website to setup environment variables.
+This project uses [AuthJS](https://authjs.dev/) with Discord Provider, Prisma and MySQL for authentication and some features, please follow the instructions on the their websites to setup environment variables.

 ### CORS